Skip to Main Content

 • Transparent: Every step and decision is recorded and described in the end report or in an online appendix

-• Replicable: Sufficient detail is provided that another researcher could repeat the process and come out with identical or very similar results
+• Reproducible: Sufficient detail is provided that another researcher could repeat the process and come out with identical or very similar results

 Your search strategy is different from your research question, but your question will be the guiding force behind your strategy.